-3) Clouds: In contrast to the standard Grid system interfaces, cloud system interfaces are minimalistic: they provide a semantically very limited set of capabilities, and do not expose internal system characteristics: the exposed capability set is usually much more limited than the set of capabilities available in the Cloud system itself.
-The dominant consideration determining which parts of the system semantics are exposed via the Cloud interface are the Cloud's target Usage Mode (clouds seem to aim at exactly one usage mode, usually).
+In contrast to the Grid system interfaces, cloud system interfaces are minimalistic and they do not expose internal system characteristics.
+Typically the exposed capability set is usually much more limited than the set of capabilities available in the Cloud system itself.
+The dominant consideration determining which parts of the system semantics are exposed via the Cloud interface are the Cloud's target Usage Mode (clouds seem to target exactly one usage mode).